Your landing page is the online face of your business. This article will make sure your business’ face is a smiling one.

 This traffic may have come from anywhere: your inbound or outbound marketing efforts, advertising, search, syndication, etc.

-Ensuring this traffic takes an action your business wants them to is how we optimize a landing page.
+Ensuring this traffic takes an action your business wants them to is how we work at a landing page optimization level.
 That action could be anything from an immediate product purchase to RSS feed subscription, giving an email address, beginning a free trial of your service, and many others.

 Creating a Landing Page